pavithraes/xprof/docs/trace_viewer.md

     modules, ops, and TraceMes associated with these cores will appear in this section.
 *   One section for each GPU node, with the following tracks:
-    *   XLA Modules, Framework Ops, Framework Name Scope, Steps, Source code.
-        These are all similar to TPU sections.
     *   One track per stream, with the stream name also including information about the types of operations executed on the stream (Memcpy, Compute, etc.).
+    *   **Launch Stats**: Shows the max and average time spent in the launch phase.
+    *   **Steps**, **XLA Modules**, **Framework Ops**, **Framework Name Scope**, **Source code**: These are all similar to TPU sections.
-    *   XLA TraceMe is not supported for GPUs.
+    *   **XLA TraceMe** is not supported for GPUs.
-    *   XLA Ops do appear in GPU sections, but these are not currently always accurate, since they are derived from the stream data.
+    *   **XLA Ops** do appear in GPU sections, but these are not currently always accurate, since they are derived from the stream data.
 They therefore can’t fully account for the GPU’s execution model where there may be an N:M mapping of XLA Ops to the actual kernels that get executed on the different streams, and the dynamic scheduling of multiple streams onto different SMs in the hardware.
 *   One section for each component (e.g., one threadpool) running on the host machine's CPU, with one track per thread, in the case of threadpools.
 This is also where you will see Python traces if these were enabled during